std::tuple

 The std::tuple_element

-type trait allows us to determine the type of any object in the tuple.
-It receives two template parameters: the index of the element we’re querying within the tuple, and the tuple class.
+type trait allows us to determine the subtypes our tuple is storing.
+It receives two template parameters: the zero-based index of the position we’re querying within the tuple, and the tuple type.

 .
 We then compare it to the int